 How quickly can the cable fill up your battery?
-That’s determined by a number of factors, including the power source from which you’re drawing the current.
+That’s determined by a number of factors, including the power source from which you’re drawing the current and whether or not you’re using one of the best USB data blockers.
 But you don’t want your USB-C charging cable to be the bottleneck of your operation.
 At a bare minimum, you’ll want to be able to pull 2A from a charging cable.
 It’s considerably faster than anything lower.

 But someone who’s using an especially large battery, like those found within laptops and tablets, you’ll want to consider even faster charging speeds.
 Batteries with rapid charge features depend on them.
 Your very best choice would be a 3A charging cable, which can manage battery charge times about a quarter faster than their less formidable counterparts.

 If your devices aren’t made to pull 3A current, and are instead made to pull 2A, then having a 3A cable does little besides offer futureproofing.

 How far do you need the cable to reach?
 If you’re using it in a mobile capacity, you’re probably interested in something shorter.
 If you’re creating something more like a stationary or semi-stationary setup, then you might end up needing a longer cable.